intellij-v/docs/src/topics/Quick-Start-Guide.md

 2. Provide the repository URL and specify the destination directory, then click **Clone**:

    ![](clone-repository.png){width=700 border-effect="line"}

-3. After the project opens, follow steps 4-6 from **Open existing project**.
+3. After the project opens, follow steps 3-6 from **Open existing project** if needed.

 ## Project settings